Aequivinius/covid/readme.md

 # OGER / BioBERT / PubAnnotation

+All the outputs of this work go [here](https://pub.cl.uzh.ch/projects/COVID19/).

 ### 1.1 General Pipeline

 1. A little  script downloads the most recent PMIDs included in the LitCovid dataset and creates the necessary `data` directories.
 The whole dataset is then annotated for 10 different vocabularies: